19 behavioural interview questions and how to answer them

-It is estimated that 80% of the interview is made up of behavioural questions.
+It is estimated that 80% of every interview is made up of behavioural questions.
 This type of interviewing is based on the philosophy that your past actions and behaviours will be a good indicator of your future behaviours.
 Therefore, how you acted towards certain circumstances in your previous job is a reliable indicator of how you will act in your new job.
 In this article we’ll take a closer look at these behaviour type questions – with preparation tips and examples.

-What are behavioural questions
+What are behavioural questions?

-These types of questions differ from standard interview questions as they focus more on experiences, behaviours, knowledge, skills and abilities.
+These types of questions differ from standard interview questions as they focus more on experiences, behaviours, knowledge, skills, and abilities.
 Rather than the standard question of “Do you have leadership skills” a behavioural question is more likely to be “Give me an example of your previous role when you displayed leadership abilities.”
 As the interviewer has already determined which skills are necessary for the role, it is important that you are prepared for these questions.

 The best way to begin studying for these questions is to look at the job description.
 The list of skills that they require are the skills they will more than likely focus on.
 When the job description mentions they require a person with good teamwork skills or negotiation skills, it is more than likely that this will be turned into a behavioural question to see if you really do possess these skills.

 The best way to answer a behavioural question is to use the STAR format.